LinuKKx/Kika-Kalolo.github.io/README.md

 # AI

-This [video](https://www.youtube.com/watch?v=F4WZ_k0vUDM) appeared on my newsfeed a few years back - advanced technology with AI capabilities.
-What seemed harmless at first turned out to be detrimental to our tamaiti (childrens') future.
+This [video](https://www.youtube.com/watch?v=F4WZ_k0vUDM) appeared on my newsfeed a few years back - regarding AI capabilities.
+What seemed harmless at first is actually detrimental to our childrens' future.
 There is no better way to explain it, than to watch the video.

 # PHISHING ATTACKS